 Are there particular rules governing evidentiary matters in arbitration?
 Will the local courts in your jurisdiction play any role in the obtaining of evidence?
 Can local courts compel witnesses to participate in arbitration proceedings?

 A tribunal is not bound by the strict rules of evidence other than the rules relating to privilege.
 Under Section 56 of the Ordinance, arbitrators have general powers to:

 direct the discovery of documents or the delivery of interrogatories;

 direct the inspection, photographing, preservation, custody, detention or sale of any relevant property; and

 direct samples be taken from, observations to be made of, or experiments to be conducted on of any relevant property.

-Under section 55 of the Arbitration Ordinance, the court may provide such assistance upon the application of the tribunal or a party with the approval of the arbitral tribunal and may compel a person to attend proceedings before an arbitral tribunal to give evidence or to produce documents or other evidence.
+Under Section 55 of the Ordinance, the court may provide such assistance upon the application of the tribunal or a party with the approval of the arbitral tribunal and may compel a person to attend proceedings before an arbitral tribunal to give evidence or to produce documents or other evidence.

 What ethical codes and other professional standards, if any, apply to counsel and arbitrators conducting proceedings in your country?

 There are no particular rules that govern who may represent a party as counsel in arbitration in Hong Kong.

 However, if Hong Kong lawyers are appointed as counsel they are expected to comply with the rules of professional conduct of their professional bodies (i.e. the Law Society of Hong Kong or the Hong Kong Bar Association).
 If overseas professionals are appointed, they are expected to comply with the rules of professional conduct of their professional body of the jurisdiction in which they are admitted.